okeyoallan/project-repo/file.md

 * Allan
 * Joyce
 * Jb
-* Ruth
+* Ruth,
-provided their names for ease of identification into the team.
+provided their names for ease of identification into the team.\
 The motto of the team was
     < learn to grow
 throught the program.\
 For the second bit of the training and mentorship, random ![Bingo](https://img.freepik.com/free-vector/card-template-with-fireworks-party-horns_1308-3021.jpg?size=626&ext=jpg&ga=GA1.2.1849806295.1628726400)